Sven-Wa/transfer-learning-for-segmentation-of-intestinal-glands/README.md

 https://github.com/DIVA-DIA/DeepDIVA

 ## Content
-The goal of this project was to perform Segmentation of intestinal glands from hematoxylin and eosin stained Whole slide images derived from a local dataset.
+The goal of this project was to perform segmentation of intestinal glands from hematoxylin and eosin stained Whole Slide Images derived from a local dataset.
 To accomplish this task I pre-trained a Unet on the publicy available GlaS dataset and fine-tune it on our local dataset.

 ## Getting started